Bids for the 2018 Winter Olympics: Munich

-On February 28, 2011 the IOC evaluation commission traveled to Munich and to the other cities, in which competitions would be held.
+On 28 February 2011, the IOC evaluation commission traveled to Munich and to the other cities, in which competitions would be held.
 The 1972 Olympic Stadium in Garmisch-Partenkirchen was the high point of the IOC's tour.
 IOC Evaluation Commission chair Gunilla Lindberg said her inspection team had "absolutely felt the atmosphere and passion" for the Olympics at the end of its four-day inspection of the Munich bid.
-"The general impression is that it is a strong bid with strong governmental support.
-It is a good team on the bid committee and Germany is a big winter sports country used to organizing competitions."
 The then-IOC vice-president Thomas Bach insisted that 2018 was a good time for the IOC and Olympic Movement to bring the Games to the traditional winter sports city of Munich to "recharge the batteries after having been to new regions, with 2014 to Sochi and 2016 to Rio".
 German chancellor Angela Merkel said Munich had a "very good chance" of winning the race to host the 2018 Winter Olympics.
 She added, "The world can look forward to Germany hosting the Olympic and Paralympic Winter Games 2018."

-In addition to its historical strength as a passionate winter sports nation, figure skating superstar Katarina Witt promoted the bid, as well as 2010 Winter Olympics star alpine skier Maria Riesch and Olympic champion Bavarian biathlete Magdalena Neuner.
+In addition to its historical strength as a winter sports nation, figure skating superstar Katarina Witt promoted the bid, as well as 2010 Winter Olympics star alpine skier Maria Riesch and Olympic champion Bavarian biathlete Magdalena Neuner.

-Within the IOC, Munich had a strong ally with IOC vice president Thomas Bach, whom, it was thought, could swing the vote to Munich, even though the 2014 Games will have been held in Europe as well.
-Nevertheless, Munich was already considering a bid for 2022 even before the 2018 bid failed.
+Within the IOC, Munich was allied with IOC vice president Thomas Bach.
+Munich nevertheless already considered a bid for 2022 before the 2018 bid failed.

 Organizers budgeted US$42 million for the bid and US$331 million for venues with $143 million budgeted for an ice hockey arena. $743 million was allotted for new and planned transportation improvements.

 The slogan of the Games was Die Spiele im Herzen (The games at heart) and it was also being tagged as "the friendly Games".
 The logo was a stylized M, reminiscent of the Bavarian mountain silhouettes as well as the awnings in Munich's Olympic Park.

-Following the 2018 loss, Germany considering to focus for the 2036 Summer Olympics bidding with the capital city of Berlin currently in talks with Israel's Tel Aviv over possible joint bidding to mark the 100th anniversary of the 1936 Summer Olympics.
+Following the 2018 loss, Germany focused on the 2036 Summer Olympics bidding with the capital city of Berlin, currently in talks with Israel's Tel Aviv over possible joint bidding to mark the 100th anniversary of the 1936 Summer Olympics.